cubewise-code/bedrock-5/README.md

 | `}bedrock.server.logfile.delete`                  | `ExecuteCommand`                |
 | `}bedrock.server.savedataall`                     | `SaveDataAll`                   |

-When these processes are run, they will only log an output stating that they have been depreciated.
+When these processes are run, they will only log an output stating that they have been deprecated.
 They will not do what they did in TM1 V11.

 # Modified Functions
-Due to certain functions being depreciated in TM1 V12, the following bedrock processes have been modified to be able to run on TM1 V12. **The functionality of these processes has not changed.**
+Due to certain functions being deprecated in TM1 V12, the following bedrock processes have been modified to be able to run on TM1 V12. **The functionality of these processes has not changed.**
 ## Overview
 Changes were primarily due to the:
-- Depreciation of `CubeSetLogChanges`.
+- Deprecated of `CubeSetLogChanges`.
 - Inability to access to the .rux file.
-- Depreciation of `ExecuteCommand`, using the function to delete a file.
+- Deprecated of `ExecuteCommand`, using the function to delete a file.
 Replaced with ASCIIDelete.
-- Depreciation of the `}DimensionProperties` cube.
+- Deprecated of the `}DimensionProperties` cube.
-- Depreciation of `AssignClientPassword`.
+- Deprecated of `AssignClientPassword`.
-- Depreciation of the `}ApplicationSecurity` cube.
+- Deprecated of the `}ApplicationSecurity` cube.

 ## List of Changes
 | Process Name                                 | Change Description                                                                                                                                       |